abpanic/Mastering-JavaScript/Turkish/09_Day_Higher_order_functions/09_day_higher_order_functions.md

 1. Create a function which return an array of objects, which is the letter and the number of times the letter use to start with a name of a country.
 1. Declare a **_getFirstTenCountries_** function and return an array of ten countries.
 Use different functional programming to work on the countries.js array
 1. Declare a **_getLastTenCountries_** function which which returns the last ten countries in the countries array.
-1. Find out which _letter_ is used many _times_ as initial for a country name from the countries array (eg. Finland, Fiji, France etc)
+1. Find out which _letter_ is used many _times_ as initial for a country name from the countries array (eg. India, Fiji, France etc)

 ### Exercises: Level 3